ajith-xilinx/aupera-fr-alveo-u30/new-aupera-fr-Readme-v3.md

 ---

-#### After flash, cold reboot server.
-Please do not use ‘sudo poweroff’ or ‘sudo reboot’ command.
+<b> After flash, cold reboot server.
+Please do not use ‘sudo poweroff’ or ‘sudo reboot’ command. </b>

 ---